 Switching car insurance companies?
 Don’t assume that your current policy will be immediately canceled if you stop paying your rates.
 If you signed up for auto-renewal, your current car insurance company might report you for non-payment to credit bureaus.
 When transferring to a new car insurance company, most insurance experts advocate contacting your existing carrier to cancel your coverage.

-- If you signed up for auto-payment, you might need to enter into an online account and deactivate the auto-withdrawals.
+- If you signed up for auto-payment, you might need to log in to your online account and deactivate the auto-withdrawals.
 If you pay your premiums through your bank’s bill pay service, make sure to cancel the payments.

 - Request a written confirmation of the termination from your car insurance company.

-Each insurance provider has its cancellation procedure.
-You may be required to sign a cancellation authorization form or speak directly with a firm customer service person.
+Each insurance provider has its own cancellation procedure.
+You may be required to sign a cancellation authorization form or speak directly with a firm’s customer service representative.
 Some firms may allow you to cancel your account online.
 But you should prefer to put it in writing to confirm the cancellation.
-Your insurance agent will be able to assist you with the process.
+Contact your insurance agent for assistance.

-Your auto insurance rates are affected by your city, state, and even ZIP code.
-If you are relocating, that might be a good time to shop around for new car insurance.
-This will help you check if prices are more competitive in your new location.
+Your city, state, and even ZIP code will affect your rates.
+If you are relocating, it might be a good time to shop around for new car insurance.
+This will help you determine whether prices are more competitive in your new location.

 Consider checking rates from various car insurance companies if your teen gets a driver’s license or if you’re adding a new car to your household.
 Every company has various rates, and many of them offer student discounts.
 You will find a company that will give you a better deal for your new driver or car.